BIGTREETECH Manta M8P V2.0

 Processing Power and SBC Integration

 The STM32H723 Cortex-M7 at 550MHz makes the Manta M8P V2 the fastest 3D printer mainboard in its class.
-For context, the Octopus V1.1's STM32F446 runs at 180MHz — the Manta has over 3× the clock speed.
-This matters for Klipper's input shaping calculations, which run on the MCU and benefit from faster processing.
+For context, the Octopus V1.1's STM32F446 runs at 180MHz — the Manta has over 3× the clock speed and a significantly more capable instruction pipeline.
+This matters for Klipper's input shaping calculations, which run on the MCU and benefit from faster floating-point performance.
+At 550MHz, the STM32H723 processes resonance compensation in real time even at print speeds exceeding 500mm/s with complex path geometry.

 The CM4-compatible SBC socket accepts a Raspberry Pi CM4, BTT CB1, or BTT CB2 directly on the board.
-The CB1 at $35 is the cheapest option and provides an Allwinner H616 quad-core running MainsailOS.
-The CB2 at $45 upgrades to a Rockchip RK3566 with 2GB RAM and Gigabit Ethernet.
-Power for the SBC comes from an integrated 5V/3A regulator, so no separate USB power supply is needed.
+The CB1 at $35 is the cheapest option, providing an Allwinner H616 quad-core running MainsailOS.
+The CB2 at $45 upgrades to a Rockchip RK3566 with 2GB RAM, Gigabit Ethernet, and onboard eMMC for improved reliability.
+Power for the SBC comes from an integrated 5V/3A regulator fed by the main 24V PSU, so no separate USB power supply is needed.
+This integration eliminates the USB cable between host and MCU that is a common failure point on Octopus-based setups — the SBC communicates with the STM32H723 via GPIO UART directly through the CM4 socket.

 CANFD and High-Voltage Support

 CANFD support distinguishes the Manta M8P from the Octopus V1.1's standard CAN bus.
-CANFD runs at up to 5Mbit/s in the data phase versus CAN's 1Mbit/s maximum.
-This bandwidth matters when streaming accelerometer data from an ADXL345 mounted on the toolhead — input shaper calibration generates bursts of data that can saturate a 1Mbit/s link.
+CANFD (CAN with Flexible Data rate) runs at up to 5Mbit/s in the data phase versus standard CAN's 1Mbit/s maximum.
+This 5× bandwidth increase matters during two specific operations: streaming accelerometer data from an ADXL345 mounted on the toolhead during input shaper calibration, and running high-frequency sensor polling from CAN-connected endstops or filament sensors.
+During normal printing, standard CAN's 1Mbit/s is more than sufficient for stepper commands and temperature readings.

 High-voltage driver support up to 60V opens the door to 48V stepper systems.
 Running TMC5160 drivers at 48V instead of 24V doubles the voltage headroom, allowing higher stepper speeds before back-EMF causes missed steps.
-This is relevant for high-speed printing above 300mm/s where standard 24V systems hit their limits on heavy toolheads.
+This is relevant for high-speed printing above 300mm/s where standard 24V systems hit their limits on heavy direct-drive toolheads.
+The 48V upgrade requires a separate 48V PSU and TMC5160 drivers rated for the voltage — the standard TMC2209 is limited to 28V and will be destroyed by 48V input.

 Full Specifications